VeritasSoftware/AspNetCore.ApiGateway/README_Orchestration.md

 ![API Gateway Swagger](https://github.com/VeritasSoftware/AspNetCore.ApiGateway/blob/master/Orchestration.PNG)

+**Note:**

+You can secure this endpoint by implementing interface **IGetOrchestrationGatewayAuthorization** in your Gateway API project.

+Please see **Authorization** section for more information on how to do this.

-The Api Orchestration returned has:
+The Api Orchestration returned by the endpoint has:

 *	All Api Keys and their Route Keys,
 *	The Request and Response Json Schema of each Route (if specified).